 - Loss of potential earning capacity

 - Mental anguish

 - Loss of consortium

-The Cowan Law Firm, LLC of Dalton, GA, is dedicated to recovering the maximum amount of compensation for you when negotiating the terms of a settlement.
+Cowan Law Firm, LLC, is dedicated to recovering the maximum amount of compensation for you when negotiating the terms of a settlement.
 We passionately believe that negligent parties should be held responsible for their actions.
-Our goal is to ensure that your health and well-being are appropriately accounted for after you have been injured in a slip and fall accident.
+Our goal is to ensure that your health and well-being are appropriately accounted for after you have been injured in a slip-and-fall accident.